holzschu/llvm/README.txt

 not fully guaranteed to work.

 The steps for compilation are:
-- get clang as a submodule:
-git submodule update --init --recursive
+- get clang and lld as submodules: git submodule update --init --recursive
 - get libcxx and libcxxabi as packages
-- compile LLVM, clang, libcxx and libcxxabi for OSX
+- compile LLVM, clang, lld, libcxx and libcxxabi for OSX
 - move libcxx and libcxxabi out of the way
+- get libffi and compile it
 - compile LLVM and clang for iOS (that's the long step)

 "bootstrap.sh" in this directory takes care of all these steps.
-Remember, you have time for a long walk in the woods while it compiles. "build_ios.sh" does only the "compile LLVM and clang for iOS" part.
-This is the part I expect to be doing multiple times.
+Remember, you have time for a long walk in the woods while it compiles.

 Once you have compiled everything, add clang and lli to the list of embedded binaries, along with all the required dynamic libraries (a lot of them).